-If you are still not able to get Solidus running, open an issue on GitHub with any information you think would help to reproduce the issues you're having.
+If you are still not able to get Solidus running, open an issue on GitHub with any information you think would help us reproduce the issues you're having.
 That would include your operating system and its version, the versions of Ruby, Rails, and SQLite 3 that you are running, and the specific error messages you are receiving during installation.

 Solidus is an ecommerce platform built with Ruby on Rails .
 To get the most out of Solidus, we recommend that you familiarize yourself with Ruby on Rails, as well as the Ruby programming language beforehand.

 Because Solidus is a Rails engine, much of what the Rails Guide on Engines explains applies directly to Solidus, too.